RetroDECK/ES-DE/USERGUIDE.md

 **Swap videos after (secs)**

-How long to play videos before change to the next game.
+How long to play videos before changing to the next game.
+Allowed range is between 5 and 120 seconds.

 **Stretch videos to screen resolution**